Top 25 Best Practices For

 And that’s not all.

-Search users can make up 10-40% of all the users on your eCommerce site, which means that 40% to 80% of your online revenue could be generated by search users.
+Search users can make up 10-40% of all the users on your eCommerce website, which means that 40% to 80% of your online revenue could be generated by search users.

 How Can You Boost Your Revenue with Search, You Might Ask